Scaranman/Portfolio-Site/content/en/project/RCF/index.md

 <h3>The Solution</h3>

-Our plan was to build a site from the ground up where administrators would not need to deal with a complex CMS and everything would be implemented in-site and be very simple for administrators (who may not be so tech-savvy) to utilize and manage.
+Our plan was to build a site from the ground up where administrators would not need to deal with a complex CMS and everything would be implemented in-site making it very easy for administrators (who may not be so tech savvy) to utilize and manage.

 <h3>The Team</h3>